-Use this calculator to easily calculate the power of a given base, raised by a given exponent.
+Use this exponentiation calculator to easily calculate the power of a given base, raised by a given exponent.
+Use when faced with exponential growth, exponential increase or decrease scenarios.

 Exponentiation.
 How to calculate exponents?